-11.03.6 Adjusting the X and Y Values
+11.03.5 Adjusting the X and Y Laser Offsets

-- (1) After the print and cut is completed, examine how the cut lines are located relative to the printed lines.
-Are they above or below?
-Are they too far right or too far left?
-Only focus on horizontal and vertical lines for now, not the diagonal cuts. - (2) Also, examine the four arrows.
+- (1) After the print and cut is completed, examine how the cut lines were made relative to the printed lines.
+If the offset is large enough, use a metric ruler to measure.
+If the offset is very small, then just estimating will be fine as you refine your calibration. - (2) Also, examine the four arrows.
 If you see a difference in how the four cut out, focus on the lower right one for now.
-After the calibration is complete, if you still see an inconsistency, then refer to the checklist later in this section. - (3) To open the Calibrate Values window, go to the Print and Cut window, click on Calibrate Laser and then Edit Values:
+After the calibration is complete, if you still see an inconsistency, then refer to the checklist later in this section. - (3) In the following diagram, the red lines represent the cut lines and the black lines represent the printed lines.
+Use this diagram to determine whether your Laser Offset values need to raised or lowered for your laser: